galette/website/_i18n/en/pages/contribute.md

 {% responsive_image path: assets/images/screenshots/weblate.png alt: "Weblate interface" title: "Weblate interface" %}

-For the documentation, this is the same with the difference translation are done on the old [translation platform (Zanata)](https://translate.zanata.org/project/view/galettedoc/) (similar platform as Weblate or Transifex; but ageing).
+For the documentation, this is the same with the difference that translations are done on the old [translation platform (Zanata)](https://translate.zanata.org/project/view/galettedoc/) (similar platform as Weblate or Transifex; but ageing).

 {% responsive_image path: assets/images/screenshots/zanata.png alt: "Zanata interface" title: "Zanata interface" %}